joeldodson/codinginblind/docs/articles/getting_started_with_python.md

  -V:3.11          Python 3.11 (64-bit)
  -V:3.10          Python 3.10 (64-bit)
 ```
-And I can run a specific version:
+And I can run a specific version
+(NOTE: the argument ```--version ``` on the command line is to tell the Python interpreter to print its version string.
+It's an easy way to check if your PATH is correct and your interpreter actually runs.):
 ``` bash
 PS C:\Users\joeld> py -3.11 --version
 Python 3.11.5